 As you must be aware, this week there was a lot of buzz around the discovery of a major security vulnerability in Open SSL known as “heartbleed”.
-Most of the hosting providers, website operators, IaaS, PaaS and SaaS vendors are going though a grippling phase upgrading their servers, websites, and communicating to their users and community.
+Most of the hosting providers, website operators, IaaS, PaaS, and SaaS vendors are going through a grippling phase upgrading their servers, websites, and communicating to their users and community.
 Two-thirds of the Internet’s web servers are compromised.
-This is possibly the worst vulnerability discovered so far, which leaves no trace of what has been compromised, by whom and since when.
+This is possibly the worst vulnerability discovered so far, which leaves no trace of what has been compromised, by whom, and since when.
 Bruce Schneier the security expert, rates this vulnerability at 11 on a scale of 1-10.

 We are fortunate enough to watch the action closely and none of our products are affected due to “heartbleed”, as we do not use Open SSL.
 Our own Load Balancer and Web Server implementations, which are bundled as part of WaveMaker Gateway use Java SSL and this is a life-saver at the moment.